 Web3 Newsletter: The Hottest Trends in the Industry and Must-Read Articles This Week

-01. US Election and Crypto * "The US Election Brings Uncertainty — Will the Crypto Market Enter a Winter?" * "Backing Trump?
-How Trading Markets Are Reading Election Prospects" * "The US Election Is Coming: Crypto Stances and the Dividing Lines Between the Two Parties" 02.
-Bitcoin Whitepaper's 16th Anniversary * "Bitwise CIO: The Double Tailwind for Bitcoin's Value" 03.
+01. The U.S. Election and Crypto * "The U.S. Election Brings Uncertainty — Will the Crypto Market Enter a Winter?" * "Backing Trump?
+How Trading Markets View the Election Outlook" * "The U.S. Election Is Approaching — Crypto Perspectives and the Dividing Lines Between the Two Parties" 02.
+The 16th Anniversary of the Bitcoin Whitepaper * "Bitwise CIO: The Double Benefit for Bitcoin's Value" 03.
 November Events Guide * "Web3 Events Guide for November" 04.
 Base AI * "A Hands-On Guide to Experiencing Base Agent, Coinbase's AI Agent"

 - "Backing Trump?
-How Trading Markets Are Reading Election Prospects"
+How Trading Markets View the Election Outlook"

-- "The US Election Is Coming: Crypto Stances and the Dividing Lines Between the Two Parties"
+- "The U.S. Election Is Approaching — Crypto Perspectives and the Dividing Lines Between the Two Parties"

-- "Bitwise CIO: The Double Tailwind for Bitcoin's Value"
+- "Bitwise CIO: The Double Benefit for Bitcoin's Value"

 03. November Events Guide